mcmillanpl/Technical-Writing-Portfolio/project-details.md

 ### [send-query.md](https://github.com/mcmillanpl/Technical-Writing-Portfolio/blob/main/API/send-query.md)

-Project Goal: creation of an simple tutorial, with the goal of explaining a send query and guiding users in creating one
+Project Goal: creation of a simple tutorial, with the goal of explaining a send query and guiding users in creating one

 Tools Used: Markdown, GitHub